browserengineering/book/book/accessibility.md

 ```

 And within each layout class type pass around `zoom` as well; whenever a font is
 found, override the font size to account for zoom.
-To update that zoom let's
+To make that easier, add a
-use a helper method that coverts from a *layout pixel* to a *device pixel* by
+helper method that converts from a *layout pixel* (the units specified in a CSS
+declaration) to a *device pixel* (what's actually drawn on the screen) by
 multiplying by zoom:

 ``` {.python}